testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 #### setCallback(FeedbackOptions.Callback)

-You can get callback to your application if the feedback was sent, cancelled or failed.
+You can get callback to your application if feedback was sent, cancelled or failed.

 ```java
 FeedbackOptions feedbackOptions = new FeedbackOptions.Builder()